OUR TEAM

 Fine Arts Instructor

-Andrew Presutto is a freelance illustrator and graphic designer who creates imagery for: personal and commercial branding; packaging; editorial articles; and young adult novels.
-He graduated from Sheridan college with honours where he studied illustration.
-He has since merged his artistic ambition with his passion for education by hosting illustration workshops in secondary schools, and is striving toward becoming a certified teacher as he completes his Bachelor of Education at York University.
-His goals as an arts educator is practise from a position that: inspires creativity, experimentation, and critical thinking; instills mutual respect through constructive criticism; and advocates for inclusivity and equity.
-Andrew’s illustrative style has been influenced by mid-century and contemporary artistry.
-He regularly juxtaposes graphic shapes with energetic textures and is passionate about bridging traditional and digital media.
-His work can be viewed at https://www.andrewpresutto.com/
+Andrew is a freelance illustrator and graphic designer specializing in imagery for personal and commercial branding, packaging, editorial content, and young adult novels.
+He graduated with honours from Sheridan College, where he studied Illustration.
+Since then, Andrew has blended his artistic expertise with his passion for education, leading illustration workshops in secondary schools.
+He is currently working toward becoming a certified teacher while completing his Bachelor of Education at York University.
+As a returning instructor at Richmond Hill Art School for the past 3+ years, Andrew has led the highly successful Portfolio Development Workshop, helping students prepare for high school and post-secondary admissions with a 100% success rate in acceptances.
+His approach as an arts educator is to inspire creativity, experimentation, and critical thinking, while fostering mutual respect through constructive feedback.
+He is deeply committed to promoting inclusivity and equity in the classroom.
+Andrew’s illustrative style draws inspiration from both mid-century and contemporary art.
+He often juxtaposes graphic shapes with dynamic textures and is passionate about merging traditional and digital media.
+To explore his work, visit www.andrewpresutto.com.

 Stephen Marrello